hamadmarri/cacule-cpu-scheduler/README.md

 The value is in milliseconds, the above command changes `sched_max_lifetime` from 30s to 60s.

-In the first round, the task's life time became > 30s, the `cacule_start_time` get reset to be (current_time - 15s), then, the task will keep resetting every 15s.
+In the first round, when the task's life time became > 30s, the `cacule_start_time` get reset to be (`current_time - 15s`), then, the task will keep resetting every 15s.
 The reset method of the vruntime preserves the same IS ratio (roughly) by the following:
 ```
 // multiply old life time by 8 for more precision
 old_IS_x8 = old_life_time / ((vruntime / 8) + 1)

-// reset vruntime based on old hrrn ratio
+// reset vruntime based on old IS ratio
 vruntime = (new_life_time * 8) / old_IS_x8;
 ```